 PSYC 6180 Problems in Cognitive and

 Intellectual Development

 Prerequisite: PSYC 6101.
-A review of the theoretical, methodological, and applied issues in cognitive and intellectual development across cation to cognitive and intellectual deficiencies.
+A review of the theoretical, methodological, and applied issues in cognitive and intellectual development across the life-span.
+Emphasis is placed on research and its practical application to cognitive and intellectual deficiencies.